Should you fix your interest rate, opt for a variable one, or do both? We explain the benefits and considerations of all three options.

 What are the considerations with a split rate?

 There could be additional fees payable for managing both accounts, so be sure to check the terms and conditions with your provider.

 This information is provided by AWM Services Pty Ltd (ABN 15 139 353 496), AFSL No. 366121 (AWM Services), is general in nature only and hasn’t taken your circumstances into account.
-Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant product disclosure statement or terms and conditions available from AMP at amp.com.au or by calling 131 267.
+Before deciding what’s right for you, it’s important to consider your particular circumstances and read the relevant Product Disclosure Statement, Target Market Determination or Terms and Conditions available from AMP at amp.com.au or by calling 131 267.